kinde-oss/kinde-java-sdk/kinde-j2ee/README.md

 ## Project Dependancies

 ### Maven

-In order to use this SDK include following POM dependancy.
+In order to use this SDK include following POM dependency.

 ```xml
     <dependency>
       <groupId>com.kinde</groupId>